nikitamishagin/corebgp/README.md

 GoBGP is the core component that acts as a BGP controller.
 It is expected to act as a route reflector and distribute information about advertised routes in the BGP network.

+### IPAM plugin

+This is an optional component that can be implemented to integrate with a specific IPAM system.
+Integration with an external IPAM will eliminate the need to pass a specific address along with the announcement, which will simplify the work with announcements for services (for example, addresses used for BGP load balancing).

 _readme in progress..._